arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 1. Add the following method to the **MainPage.xaml.cs** class to perform an asynchronous call to the Web API service.

 	The method **GetItems()** instantiates an HttpClient object, which  sends a GET message to the service URL and retrieves a response asynchronously.
 Then, the response is deserialized and read by the JsonArray object before generating the value list.

-	> **Note:** If you want to read more about async methods you can check out [this article](http://msdn.microsoft.com/en-US/vstudio/async).

 	(Code Snippet - _BuildingWindows8Apps - Ex1 - GetItems_)
 	<!-- mark:1-22 -->